GEGirlsWhoCode/AlexaSkill/README.md

 To implement this skill, it is assumed that you have:

  1. Created the skill on the Amazon Developer Portal
- 2. Created the AWS Lambda function.
+ 2. Created the AWS Lambda function
- 3. Linked the skill to the Lambda function.
+ 3. Linked the skill to the Lambda function

 ## Tasks
 After completing the prerequisites, follow the steps below to implement your Alexa Fact-Finding Skill!